 Overnight stay in Las Casas Filipinas de Acuzar

-If you want the whole experience of staying in a traditional accommodation and spending more time to explore and do various activities, I definitely recommend booking for an overnight stay.
+If you want the whole experience, I definitely recommend booking for an overnight stay.

 You can choose between hotel rooms and private casas.